longlho/cews/README.md

 Configurations are passed in the constructor:

 	var configs = {
-		port: 3001, //Port to start
+		port: 3001, // Port to start
-		cookieSecret: 'dummy-secret' //Secret token to encrypt cookie,
+		cookieSecret: 'dummy-secret', // Secret token to encrypt cookie,
-		resourceFolder: 'public' //Should be absolute path to public static resource folder, like css and UI js stuff };
+		resourceFolder: 'public', // Should be absolute path to public static resource folder, like css and UI js stuff
+		log4js: {}, // Log4js configurations, checkout log4js doc for more details
+		cors: {
+			domains: '*'	// Allow CORS
+		}
+	};
 	var app = new server.WebServer(configs);
 	app.start();